COGS18/COGS18.github.io/assets/intro/projects/overview.md

 - Choose your own adventure (propose and develop your own project idea)

 There are more detailed project ideas in the `ProjectIdeas` notebook.

+#### Taboo Topics

+While you're allowed to work on a topic of your choosing there are two "taboo topics" - or topics that are not permitted for the COGS18 final project.
+These two topics are off the table for two reasons: (1) There are a lot of examples of these out on the Internet.
+While you're allowed to borrow code from elsewhere, we want to ensure that you get the chance to implement code on your own and aren't limited by what others have done and (2) It gets boring to grade these when we get a whole bunch of them that all look super similar.

+This quarter, the Taboo Topics for the COGS18 final project are:

+- Hangman
+- Drawings from Turtle

+Now, if you have a great or interesting idea that puts a new spin on Hangman or are super interested in doing something with Turtle, reach out to Professor Ellis and ask for an exception.
+You'll have to explain your idea.
+And, if approved, you'll be able to work on your taboo topic of choice!

 ### Project Scope